 “One thing they train you on is being an advocate,” she says.
-“Many times, you are an advocate at school, day care, with family, but also you have to advocate to the agency for services.
-Our county agency, due to its location, has very few resources at their fingertips.
+“Many times, you are an advocate at school, daycare, with family, but also you have to advocate the agency for services.
+Our county agency, due to its location, has very few resources at its fingertips.
 If we want a trauma-informed counselor that will also accept Medicaid, we need to call an office outside of our county and also wait months for an initial appointment.”

 Ask Questions.
-Any and All of Them.
+Any of Them.
 You Need As Much Information As You Can Get.

 The child that comes to you has had a whole life before walking in your door.
 To better help that child adapt, you need all of the information that you can get.
-Ask the caseworker any and all questions you can think of, and if something comes up along the way, don’t be afraid to reach out.
-Being equipped with the right information can help you be a better support and to parent the children in your care.
+Ask the caseworker any questions you can think of, and if something comes up along the way, don’t be afraid to reach out.
+Being equipped with the right information can help you better support and parent the children in your care.